Skip to content

 How do I connect my pen to 🪟 Windows 11?

-In Windows 11, select Start > Settings > Bluetooth & devices > Add device > Bluetooth.
-Then, press and hold the top button of your pen for 5-7 seconds until the LED light flashes white to turn on Bluetooth pairing mode.
-Finally, select Surface Slim Pen 2 to pair your pen.
+In Windows 11, go to Start > Settings > Bluetooth & devices > Add device > Bluetooth.
+Next, press and hold your pen's top button for 5-7 seconds until the LED light flashes white.
+This turns on Bluetooth pairing mode.
+Then, select Surface Slim Pen 2 to pair your pen.

 Was this guide helpful?